 Tools and Resources

-new! #123forEquity Training Symposium (5/2/2018)- Renowned speaker Dr. Joseph Betancourt, keynote at the 2018 CEO and Trustee Patient Safety Summit, will be lead a training symposium to help implement the #123 for Equity pledge goals with practical solutions and next steps.
+new! #123forEquity Training Symposium (5/2/2018)- Renowned speaker Dr. Joseph Betancourt, keynote at the 2018 CEO and Trustee Patient Safety Summit, led a training symposium to help implement the #123 for Equity pledge goals with practical solutions and next steps.
 This event was integral for those who are responsible for equity work in their organizations, and was open to anyone who is interested in developing strategies to reduce disparities.
 Follow the link for slides.

 A Practitioner’s Guide for Advancing Health Equity: Community Strategies for Preventing Chronic Disease – a PDF document made by CDC, with suggestions for health equity that start in the community.